Portland-Bit-Devs/pdx-bitdevs-site/content/2025-12-23-socratic-seminar-41.md

 ./install.sh --prefix=/home/<user>/development/libbitcoin/build/release_static/ --build-secp256k1 --build-boost --disable-shared
 ```

-### running
+### Running

 Out of the box most things don't seem to work overall.
-The first is the suggested config file is out of date use [Config for v4.0](https://github.com/libbitcoin/libbitcoin-node/blob/105388e012f0d87ea670c56f748619bb532aa6f3/src/parser.cpp#L697)
+The first is the suggested config file is out of date use [Config for v4.0](https://github.com/libbitcoin/libbitcoin-node/blob/105388e012f0d87ea670c56f748619bb532aa6f3/src/parser.cpp#L697).

+You can start libbitcoin with `./bn` or add your config file with `./bn --config ./bn.cfg` where bn.cfg is your configuration file.

+### Problems

+1. Just stops syncing ...
+2. Fresh Ubuntu 24.04 will not build without Segfault
+3. Config isn't properly documented
+4. All connections are broken on startup?
+5. Disk full error on Ubuntu startup